Dev-X25874/Gati/docs/source/instructions/inst.rst

 	`define FC_InputRows_WIDTH 16
 	`define FC_DropoutConstant 59:52
 	`define FC_DropoutConstant_WIDTH 8
+	// If this FC follows a CONV, the outputs of conv should be fla
+	// ttened, this bit signals flattening
 	`define FC_Flatten 60:60
 	`define FC_Flatten_WIDTH 1
+	// If flatten is 1, this is the Height x Width of the previous
+	// conv.
+For example, if conv output is 128x7x7, ImageDim will
+	// be 49
 	`define FC_ImageDim 80:61
 	`define FC_ImageDim_WIDTH 20
 	`define FC_ImageStartAddress 112:81